odese/invoker/README.md

 # **Invoker**
 A library to call (invoke) functions by taking names and sample inputs of those functions as parameters.
-And returns the output types and values.
+And returns the types and values of output.

 ## Purpose
 Testing the result of multiple functions and business logic.